Bacco40/photo_tagging_app/README.md

 Project based on the popular game "Where is Waldo?".
 The project is made in React and connected to a Firebase database.
-On the database are saved the location of the elements to find and the time of completion of the game of all the users, the time of completion is calculated all in the backend to avoid cheats.
+On the database are saved the location of the elements to find and the time of completion of the game of all the users, the time of completion is calculated in the backend to avoid cheats.

 Hope you enjoy it!